Display aspect ratio

-The aspect ratio of a display device is the proportional relationship between the width and the height of the display.
-It is expressed as two numbers separated by a colon (x:y), where x corresponds to the width and y to the height.
-Common aspect ratios for displays, past and present, include 5:4, 4:3, 16:10 and 16:9.
+The display aspect ratio (DAR) is the aspect ratio of a display device and so the proportional relationship between the physical width and the height of the display. numbers separated by a colon (x:y), where x corresponds to the width and y to the height.
+Common aspect ratios for displays, past and present, include 5:4, 4:3, 16:10, and 16:9.